j-2k/j-2k/README.md

 2024
 </h3> -->

+**These renders below are created with *only* code.
+Check the redirect link on each picture to see the code for yourself.**

 <a href="https://www.shadertoy.com/view/lcsGDB"> <img src="Rainbow_Cubes.gif" width="24.5%"/> </a>
 <a href="https://www.shadertoy.com/view/lflGD2"> <img src="Kings_Reflection.gif" width="24.5%"/> </a>
 <a href="https://www.shadertoy.com/view/lflGD2"> <img src="Kings_Reflection_Debug.gif" width="24.5%"/> </a>